MilanCurinckx/Soup.OrderSystem/ReadMe.md

 *24/03*
 Finished the first service, wanted to make CustomerService but realised I'd have to make address & postalcode services first.
 Didn't mention this yesterday, but I made a customer DTO to pass along, seeing as the front-end doesn't need to bother with ID generation.
 Unit testing will show if this works.

+*26/04*
+Realised that I completely messed up the database trying to make it through EF, so I decided to recreate it through SQL instead, but that means that I'm basically starting from scratch again.
+*29/04*
+Finished the objects layer, I sorted the classes into folders based on how my DB is structured.